tuankhoin/covid-assistant/README.md

 * Pre-requirement Packages: `pyttsx3 pip install pyttsx3`
 * Running Environment: Windows for the first function `phSpeak()`, Linux/Windows for the second function `pySpeak()`

+## Who are we?

+### Pandemic Hunters
+We are a team that consists of 5 members from different backgrounds, with the same goal aim: to be able to help the people in need during the Covid-19 Pandemic and cut down its vulnerability, hence the team name.
+Team members include:
+* Hoang Anh Ngo: hoang-anh.ngo@polytechnique.edu
+* Sinan Bingul: sinan.bingul@gmail.com
+* Fredy Zhang: fredy.zhang.au@gmail.com
+* Thai Nam Hoang: hoangnt@beloit.edu
+* Tuan Khoi Nguyen: tuankhoin@student.unimelb.edu.au